Last updated: May 29, 2026.

 - What income papers do I need?

-- Can you treat my dental problem, or do I need a specialist?
+- Can you treat my problem, or do I need a specialist?

-- Do you help with dentures, denture adjustments, or denture repairs?
+- Do you handle dentures, repairs, or adjustments?

-Who may qualify: The Maryland Foundation of Dentistry describes service for adults 18 and older, including veterans, who have a disability, impaired mental or physical health, and not enough income to pay for needed care.
+Who may qualify: The foundation says Maryland dentists volunteer to serve people age 18 and older, including veterans, who have a disability, impaired mental or physical health, and low enough income to need help.
+People with private dental insurance are not eligible.

 Dental schools and training clinics